solidfire/solidfire-cli/README.md

 Description:

-The CompleteClusterPairing method is the second step in the cluster pairing process.Use this method with the encoded key received from the "StartClusterPairing" API method to complete the cluster pairing process.
+The CompleteClusterPairing method is the second step in the cluster pairing process.
+Use this method with the encoded key received from the "StartClusterPairing" API method to complete the cluster pairing process.

 Options: